GriffinSnider/SheaHomesCustomerReviews/README.md

 ## Analysis Pipeline

-The analysis runs in four layers:
+The analysis runs in five layers:

 **Layer 1: Sentiment Scoring**
 Dual-method sentiment analysis using VADER (lexicon-based) and TextBlob (pattern-based) to quantify the emotional tone of every review.
 Produces compound sentiment scores, polarity, and subjectivity measures across the full dataset.